netmonk/mcudoc/README.md

 # Datasheet collections

-This repository is aimed to store and centralise all datasheet and manuals i used for various micrcontrollers and peripherials.
+This repository is aimed to store and centralise all datasheet and manuals i used for various microcontrollers and peripherials.

-Using different computer and laptops for this, it's always difficult to have same level of information on each rig.
+Using different computers and laptops for this, it's always difficult to have same level of information on each rig.
 Therefore centralising and versionning it help to solve this problem.

-Also documentations is often widespread and sometime hard to find.
+Also documentation is often widespread and sometime hard to find.
 If this repo can help others it would make me happy.

 ### How to contribute ?

-Well there is no dufined worflow, i guess the usual way to fork this repo, commit and send a merge request is the standard way.
+Well there is no defined worflow, i guess the usual way to fork this repo, commit and send a merge request is the standard way.
-Also openning an issue with the pdf file you want to add is less burden for you and this way i will be happy to integrate you submitted file as fas as possible
+Also openning an issue with the pdf file you want to add is less burden for you and this way i will be happy to integrate you submitted file as fast as possible

 ### Farewell

-**Happy coding, have a nice weekend** (cause like 99% of MCU programmers, you try to escape the boreness off a full working week of Java coding by having fun with low level programming little gadget to at least to monitor room temperature in a hand-made digital way that reports data to backend and impress wifey with this shining grafana dashboard running on the raspi she often complains about)
+**Happy coding, have a nice weekend** (cause like 99% of MCU programmers, you try to escape the boreness off a full working week of Java coding by having fun with low level programming little gadget to at least monitor room temperature in a hand-made digital way that reports data to backend and impress wifey with this shining grafana dashboard running on the raspi she often complains about)

 ## Content list (with the help of `find *` and `vim`)